Beyond Accuracy and Complexity: The Effective Information Criterion for Structurally Stable Symbolic Regression: Experiments

 Table~\ref{tab:distribution_difference} shows that EIC filtering yields distributions substantially closer to real formulas, with $20\sim50\%$ reduction in JS divergence and $30\sim70\%$ reduction in KL divergence compared to the unfiltered random formulas.
 This demonstrates that EIC effectively reduces the gap between synthetic and real-world formulas and improves train-test alignment.

-\textbf{EIC improves sample efficiency and generalization performance.} The results are summarized in Table~\ref{tab:sample_efficiency_improvement}, where models trained on randomly generated formulas eventually generalized to the Feynman test set, but typically required tens of millions of samples.
+\textbf{EIC-guided filtering boosts sample efficiency and generalization performance.} The results are summarized in Table~\ref{tab:sample_efficiency_improvement}, where models trained on randomly generated formulas eventually converged on the Feynman test set, but typically required tens of millions of samples.
 In contrast, training on EIC-filtered formulas achieved equal or better performance with fewer training samples, improving sample efficiency by 357\%, 233\%, and 287\% on E2ESR, SNIP, and SR4MDL, respectively.
 This demonstrates that EIC filtering removes structurally unreasonable formulas, producing training data that is more physically meaningful and transferable to real-world tasks, thereby enhancing pretraining-based symbolic regression.

 Figure~\ref{fig:improve_E2ESR} shows that training on EIC-filtered samples further improved final performance compared to random formulas.
-For E2ESR, training for the same number of steps increased $R^2$ from 0.5559 to 0.6808, representing a 22.4\% relative gain.
+For E2ESR, training for the same number of steps increased $R^2$ from $0.55$ to $0.68$, representing a 22.4\% relative gain.
 Similar improvements were observed for SNIP and SR4MDL, with relative gains of 13.5\% and 5.14\%, respectively (see Appendix~\ref{app:generative_results}).
 Incorporating PhyE2E formulas into pretraining did not improve performance and slightly reduced generalization, likely due to a trade-off between unit consistency and formula diversity: although PhyE2E formulas satisfy unit constraints, their limited diversity reduces pretraining effectiveness.
 In contrast, EIC filtering preserves both structural plausibility and distributional diversity, thus yielding superior generalization.